tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_stoplight.md

 {% include course_image.html url="https://next.stoplight.io/" size="large" border="true" filename="stoplightappinterface" ext_print="png" ext_web="png" alt="Stoplight app interface" caption="Stoplight provides visual modeling tools to describe your API.
 The screenshot above shows the UI for documenting parameters.
 Stoplight's UI produces a valid OpenAPI specification document, which is then used to drive other API services and activities on their site." %}

 As part of the visual modeling tools, Stoplight's interface for describing JSON schemas (used in request bodies or responses) is especially welcome.
 Details about how to document JSON schemas aren't fully described in the OpenAPI spec, so they can be particularly tricky.
-What's especially neat about Stoplight is that you can simply paste in a chunk of JSON and it will automatically describe the JSON in the right syntax for you.
+What's especially neat about Stoplight is that you can paste in a chunk of JSON and it will automatically describe the JSON in the right syntax for you.
 You do this using the **Generate from JSON** button, as I've demonstrated in this short video:

 {% if site.format == "kindle" or site.format == "pdf" %}